SuhaibVP2004/python-learning-journey/README.md

 ## 📁 Projects

-### Day 1
+### Day 1 — Student Information System
-- **Student Information System**
-  - Takes student details and marks as input
-  - Calculates total and average marks
+A simple program that takes student details and marks as input and calculates the total and average marks.

-### Day 2
+### Day 2 — Student Result Management System
-- **Student Result Management System**
-  - Works with student marks and result calculations
+A basic student result management program that works with marks and calculates student results.

-### Day 3
+### Day 3 — Text Analyzer
-- **Text Analyzer**
-  - Counts characters, letters, digits, and spaces
+A program that analyzes text by counting characters, letters, digits, spaces, vowels, consonants, uppercase and lowercase letters, and also reverses the entered text.

+### Day 4 — Number Analyzer
+A program that analyzes a number and provides information such as:

+- Number of digits
+- Sum of digits
+- Product of digits
-  - Counts vowels and consonants
+- Even and odd digit count
-  - Counts uppercase and lowercase letters
+- Largest and smallest digit
-  - Reverses the entered text
+- Reversed number
+- Palindrome check

 More projects and practice programs will be added as I continue learning.

-## 🛠️ Tools
+## 🛠️ Tools I Use

 - Python
 - VS Code